TrooperZ/QuerosDiscordBot/README.md

 ### Moderation:

 Queros comes equipped with basic commands for moderation.
-It has temp banning, text mute, vc mute, kick, warn, and logging for that.
-Currently, only banning supports temporary infraction, but vc mute and text mute will come soon.
+It has temp infractions, ban, text mute, vc mute, kick, warn, and infraction logging.

-To temp ban, run u.ban @user reason time unit_of_time (u.ban @user reason 1 hr) and the acceptable times are sec, min, hr, day, wk, mo, yr.

-Queros has a built in anti-curse filter that can help with misbehaving people.

 Queros has an toggleble channel and command feature to restrict some channels and commands from being used.